juanneilson/machine-learning/projects/capstone/capstone_report.md

 The first experiments consisted in training using only the specially made dataset, augmented using a factor of k = 10.
 Thus, the dataset had a total of 630 original images, augmented to 6300.
 The training subset consisted of 450 (71%) original images, augmented to 4500.
 Test and validation subsets had 90 (14%) original images each (900 augmented).
 There were poor results with this data configuration.
 There was a quick tendency of increasing the validation error during training.
 Also, the number of trainable weights (6147) was high in comparison with the number of training examples.

 The next experiments added the SenseZ3D dataset and changed the augmentation factor to k = 5 (*see Refinement*).
 This new dataset configuration had a total of 990 original images, augmented to 4950.
 The training subset consisted of 810 (82%) original images, augmented to 4500.
 Test and validation subsets had 90 (9%) original images each (900 augmented).
 This configuration doubled the number of original training images and improved the classifier's performance.
-However in this case, the number of testing and validation images is under the usual standards.
+However in this case, the number of testing and validation images is below the usual standards.
 It was made this way because of the lack of data available for training.
 The usual costs of using small testing/validation subsets are the uncertainty of the generalization measure (we can't be so certain about our measured generalization power) and the high deviation of results from the same model architecture (same training experiments with different initializations may deliver different results).
 Nevertheless, as new subjects were used on the validation/test subsets, generalization measure could be good enough for our purposes (note that the need of using more data is one of the main conclusions of this project).

 #### Training